meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 ## Chrome Extension Configuration

 Chrome Extensions may seem daunting, but it's really all just JavaScript.
-A Chrome Extension really is just a set of JavaScript files that run alongside normal webpages.
+A Chrome Extension is just a set of JavaScript files that run alongside normal webpages.
 If you know how to use JavaScript, you know how to make Chrome extensions.

 Before we start coding, let's break down how Chrome Extensions are configured.

 Extensions are generally composed of 3 main JavaScript components: Content Scripts, Popup Scripts, and Background Scripts.
-Additionally, every chrome extension must include a `manifest.json` that tells Chrome how to run your extension.
+Additionally, every Chrome extension must include a `manifest.json` that tells Chrome how to run your extension.

 However, things are a bit different when we're working with React.
 When you build a React app, all of the code gets bundled into a single js file by Webpack.
-Hence, all of our our JS that affects UI (content scripts and popup scripts) will be bundled into a single file, `main.js`.
+Hence, all of our JS that affects UI (content scripts and popup scripts) will be bundled into a single file, `main.js`.

 ![Chrome Extension Architecture](/assets/article_images/2020-10-26-welcome-to-jekyll/ChromeExtension.png)